Srishti0610/Srishti0610/README.md

 <h1 align="center">👋 Hello, I'm Srishti Madan Raikar</h1>
 <h3 align="center">A passionate software developer from India, currently pursuing my Master's in Computer Science at the University of Texas at Arlington 🎓(USA).
-With a solid foundation in software engineering and a Master's in Computer Applications from Mount Carmel College Autonomous, I bring a diverse set of skills to the coding table.</h3>
+With a solid foundation in software engineering and a Master's in Computer Applications from Mount Carmel College, I bring a diverse set of skills to the coding table.</h3>

 - 🌱 I’m currently learning **enter new courses**